datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-Convert-to-Julian-Day-In-R.md

 year) or 366 (leap year) days.

 <i class="fa fa-star"></i> **Data Tip:**  This format can also be called ordinal
-day or year day, and, ocassionally, Julian day can refer to a numeric count since 1 January 4713 BCE instead of a yearly count of 365 or 366 days.
+day or year day, and, occasionally, Julian day can refer to a numeric count since 1 January 4713 BCE instead of a yearly count of 365 or 366 days.
 { : .notice}

+##Load the Data
 Including a Julian day variable in your data set can be very useful when comparing data across years, when plotting data, and when matching your data with other types of data that include Julian day.